CS-433/linden_league_project1/README.md

 python run.py
 ```

-The current pipeline evaluates all the models on all the data preprocessing configurations trying all of the combinations of hyperparametrs. **This takes several hours on a laptop!** If you want to run the pipeline faster, you can comment out some of the data preprocessing configurations or models in the `runs` dictionary in the `run.py` file.
-You can also narrow down the search space of hyperparameters.
+The current settings evaluates all the models on all the data preprocessing configurations trying all possible combinations of hyperparameters. **This takes several hours on a laptop!** If you want to run only the best model which produced the best submission predictions on AICrowd, the sections [Configuration](#configuration) and [Generating final AICrowd predictions](#generating-final-aicrowd-predictions) explain how to do that.
+Furthermore, they explain the configuration options that allows to narrow down the search space of hyperparameters and data pipelines.

 ### Configuration
 The configuration of the pipeline is done at the top of the `run.py` file, in a global dictionary called `cfg`: